forcedotcom/salesforcedx-vscode/packages/salesforcedx-vscode-apex-debugger/README.md

 ## Prerequisites
 Before you set up the Apex Debugger, make sure that you have these essentials.

-* At least one available Apex Debugger session in your Dev Hub org (not need for ISV customer debugging)
+* At least one available Apex Debugger session in your Dev Hub org (not needed for ISV customer debugging)
     * One Apex Debugger session is included with Performance Edition and Unlimited Edition orgs.
     * To purchase Apex Debugger sessions for Enterprise Edition orgs, or to purchase more sessions for orgs that already have allocated sessions, contact Salesforce.
 * For ISV customer debugging: a License Management Org (LMO) that has login access to a subscriber’s sandbox org